chasevriend/Sickipedia/entries/CSS.md

 # CSS

-asdasdas

 CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.

-asdasda